leilabb/leilabb/README.md

 <h3 align="center">I love problem solving.</h3>

  🔭 Right now working on a Sign up page.
-Stack: Node.js + MongoDb
+Stack: Node.js + MongoDb.
+Find it here:  <a   href="[https://cv-app-9f8d7.web.app/](https://github.com/leilabb/signup)" target="_blank">

  ✅ I made a **Resume Builder** in **React + Tailwind** deployed using **Firebase**.
 For my personal use, so I used localhost to store data.
 You can find it <a   href="https://cv-app-9f8d7.web.app/" target="_blank">here</a>.